Ryan47Liao/Ryan-Portfolio/index.md

 ## Welcome to Ryan Liao's Portfolio
-This page is dedicated to archive my data science projects
+This page is dedicated to archive my recent data science projects

 ### [Project 1：Yelp's recommendation system](https://github.com/Ryan47Liao/Yelp-Recommendation-System)
+  Chicago, IL Jan 2022 –> Apr 2022
 - Built databases and environments on remote servers using Hadoop through Ubuntu to facilitate teamwork
 - Reprogrammed feature engineering pipeline through NumPy vectorization and programming techniques to not only boost total running time by 5 times but also solved memory overflow issues due to huge dataset